BISO Home > USNMO/IIASA Homepage > IIASA Past Activities and Events

 .
 Scroll down to view all topics in order as they appear on the agenda.

-US NMO members for IIASA assisted with the organization of IIASA’s Systems Analysis Conference, held in Laxenburg, Austria on November 11-13, 2015.
-The conference highlighted "recent advances, current lacunas, and untapped disciplinary potentials in the field of systems analysis, with the aim of demonstrating the unique prowess of systems thinking for navigating a swiftly changing and increasingly complex world."
+Globalization, economic and political shifts, environmental concerns, and social conflicts all challenge our world today.
+Systems analysis offers a way to look at these issues broadly and in depth, and to identify possible solutions.
+IIASA's Systems Analysis Conference held November 11-13, 2015 highlighted "recent advances, current lacunas, and untapped disciplinary potentials in the field of systems analysis, with the aim of demonstrating the unique prowess of systems thinking for navigating a swiftly changing and increasingly complex world."
 The conference, sponsored by Institute for Operations Research and the Management Sciences (INFORMS

 ), the Complexity Institute at Nanyang Technological University